SmartThingsUle/DLNA-PLAYER/Readme_MediaRenderer_Events.md

 The **MediaRenderer Events** SmartApp allows you play messages, sounds, Tracks and Radio Stations from RadioTunes [RadioTunes](http://www.radiotunes.com/).

-[RadioTunes](http://www.radiotunes.com/) is a free music streaming service knowns before like (Sky.fm)
+[RadioTunes](http://www.radiotunes.com/) is a music streaming service knowns before like (Sky.fm)

-More than 200 music station, with several genres
+More than 200 music station, with several genres, now you need to have premium account

 *If you like this app, please consider supporting its development by making a donation via PayPal.*